Advanced Sphinx Configuration

-By default, Thinking Sphinx uses the UTF-8 character set.
-If you wish to use Sphinx’s inbuild sbcs encoding, you’ll need to specify it via the charset_type setting:
+By default, Sphinx and Thinking Sphinx use the UTF-8 character set.
+If you’re using an older version of Sphinx and prefer Sphinx’s inbuild sbcs encoding, you’ll need to specify it via the charset_type setting:

 This changest the default character mappings, which you can read about in the Sphinx documentation.
 You can also set your own character mappings - which is recommended when using UTF-8 - to include other characters.
 James Healy has posted his extensive settings which cover most (if not all) accented characters.
 If you don’t want to click through, it’s all done via the charset_table setting:

 To keep searching fast, Sphinx has a default limit of 1000 records being available via pagination, even if there are more matches than that.
 The reasons for this limit are discussed in the Sphinx documentation.

 However, you can change this value.
 Firstly, in your

 config/thinking_sphinx.yml file, you need to set max_matches to your upper limit: